Clemapfel/jluna/docs/installation.md

 This will have cloned the jluna git repository into the folder `Desktop/jluna`.

+> **Tip**: If you are using an IDE like VisualStudio, Atom, or CLion, simply create a new project by cloning jluna, then have your IDE automatically set up and build it for you.
+If this fails for whatever reason, continue onto the manual installation process below

 ### Configure CMake

 Before building, CMake needs to be configured.
 You can do so using: